MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-handling-guidelines.md

 ### Error messages voice guidelines - avoid this

-Users see your program from the functionality it provides, not how it is constructed.
-Therefore, as a developer, you should avoid words and phrases such as
+In error situations, it's crucial to show users we’re on their side.
+Utilize plain language and steer clear of the following words and phrases:

 - “There has been an error” or “An error has occurred”
 - “Error,” “Failed,” “Denied,” or “Invalid”
 - "Hmmm ..." or "Oops ..." or "Whoops"
 - Developer error codes like “WDGeneralNetworkError Error 500”.
 If you need to include a code, hide it under “details”

 Remember these rules of thumb
 - Don't overwhelm the user with technical terms
 - Avoid robotic language and characters such as  `=`, `"`, and `()`
-- Avoid long how-to or instructional guidance in error.
+- Avoid long how-to or instructional guidance in errors.
 That content lives on docs.microsoft.com or in your documentation.

 ### Microsoft’s voice guidelines